 Maxis and Porter both raised their glasses, tapping them together and downing a portion of the wine.

 Doctor Porter took another sip of his wine, finishing the glass before handing it to an attendant at the table.
-“I should begin getting acquainted with my new lab.
+"I should begin getting acquainted with my new lab.
 Again I must thank you for this opportunity.
-I will begin studying this new element you mentioned in your letters.
+I will begin studying this new element you mentioned in the articles.
 You said you discovered the element near Breslau?”